Panthyr/panthyr_ftp/README.md

 # Panthyr FTP

-Access to the FTP server for storing data and logs
+Access to the FTP(TLS) server for storing data and logs

 See the [Waterhypernet website](https://waterhypernet.org/equipment/) for information on the project and hardware.